telavivmakers/ATTami-Tester/walkthrough.md

 10. first, disconnet the burner USB and connect the ATTami via the usb port.
 11. check its connection with `dmesg`. if it doesn't recognize the device, check the pins. jig will be made soon.
-	12. otherwise, setup arduino settings for attiny85 and compile file. then, setup attiny compiler on arduino (from `https://github.com/sonyhome/attiny`):
+	12. otherwise, setup arduino settings for attiny85 and compile file. then, setup attiny compiler on arduino (from [attiny repo](https://github.com/sonyhome/attiny`)):

 	Menu: File -> Preferences -> Settings -> Additional Boards Manager URLs: